Last updated: December 1, 2014

 Turkey is coal country.
-It sits above an estimated 14 billion tons of coal reserves.
+It sits above an estimated 14 billion tons of coal reserves, among the world's top ten deposits.
 At a time when most countries are reducing their dependence on the polluting fuel, the Energy Ministry plans to boost power from local coal to about 20 percent by 2020 from 14 percent now.

-Still, Americans have little to complain about.
-Imagine shelling out $9.79 a gallon, the price in Norway.
-Indians and Pakistanis must put in more than a full day's work, on average, to afford a single gallon.
-Only five countries have less pain at the pump than the U.S. does, and four of them are members of OPEC.
+Still think filling up is expensive?
+Imagine shelling out $9.26 a gallon, the price in Norway.
+Indians and Pakistanis put in a full day's work to afford a single gallon.
+Only five countries have less pain at the pump than the U.S., and four of them are OPEC members.

 Energy prices in Sweden are subject to taxes on tailpipe pollution, including carbon dioxide, the most consequential greenhouse gas.
 Filling stations there are required to sell alternative fuels, such as ethanol, to help reduce the country's dependence on oil.

-Undeterred by one of the highest tax rates in Europe, Swedes remain the 11th-biggest consumers of gasoline per capita.
+Undeterred by one of the highest tax rates in Europe, Swedes remain some of the biggest consumers of gasoline per capita.

-Latvia was a key terminal for Russia's oil exports on the Baltic coast until the opening of Russia's port at Primorsk and the Baltic Pipeline System.
-Those projects have drastically diminished the country's role, according to the U.S. Energy Information Administration.
+About a quarter of Latvia's population considers itself Russian, and the country has one of the biggest ethnic divides in the Baltics.
+Latvia was a key terminal for Russia's oil exports until the opening of Russia's port at Primorsk and the Baltic Pipeline System.
+Those projects drastically diminished Latvia's role.

-The country of 4.2 million is seeking to boost investment in energy and exploration of oil and natural gas supplies in the Adriatic Sea.
-In October, Croatia joined Hungary and Ukraine to create a natural gas corridor to curb Europe's reliance on Russian fuel.
+The country of 4.2 million is seeking to attract money for exploration of oil and natural gas supplies in the Adriatic Sea.
+A year ago, Croatia joined Hungary and Ukraine to create a natural gas corridor to curb Europe's reliance on Russian fuel.

-Malta weathered the European debt crisis better than its southern European neighbors did.
+Malta weathered the European debt crisis better than its southern European neighbors.
 It has relatively low unemployment, and growth has recovered since the recession in 2009.

 Average daily income is $67.
-It takes 11 percent of a day's wages to buy a gallon of gas.
+It takes 10 percent of a day's wages to buy a gallon of gasoline.

 Japan's long-standing national gasoline tax helped the country's carmakers take an early lead in developing fuel-efficient vehicles.
 Still, the Japanese consume about a third more gas per capita than the ranking's average.

 The country is home to half of the world's fast-charging stations for electric cars, and there's a push to expand that lead.
-Last year Nissan, Toyota, Honda and Mitsubishi agreed to share costs to help build 12,000 new charging stations.
+Last year Nissan, Toyota, Honda and Mitsubishi agreed to share costs for 12,000 new charging stations.

-With the third-highest incomes in the 61-country ranking, the Swiss can afford to splurge a little on gasoline.
-The country ranks 10th in amount of gasoline consumed per person.
+With the third-highest incomes in the ranking, the Swiss can afford to splurge a little on gasoline.
+The country ranks 11th in gasoline consumed per person.

 Despite that indulgence, the Swiss maintain some green credentials.
-Investments in hydroelectric, nuclear and wind power leave them with a carbon dioxide emissions rate that's less than half the average of OECD nations.
+Investments in hydroelectric, nuclear and wind power leave them with a carbon dioxide emission rate that's less than half the average of OECD nations.

-Russia is the world's biggest oil producer and enjoys some of the cheapest gasoline prices on the global market.
-Still, with the country under pressure from U.S. and EU sanctions, ruble-denominated gasoline prices climbed 7.2 percent.
+Russia, one of the world's biggest oil producers, enjoys some of the cheapest gasoline prices on the global market.
+Still, with the country under pressure from U.S. and EU sanctions, ruble-denominated gas prices have soared.

-Ask Bulgarians if gas is expensive, and they'll likely shake their heads.
+Ask Bulgarians if gasoline is expensive, and they'll shake their head back and forth.
 Because in Bulgaria, shaking your head means yes (and nodding means no).

-Pakistan now feels more pain at the pump than does India, the previous top sufferer.
-Pakistanis must put in more than a full day's work, on average, to afford a gallon of gasoline.
+A trip to the pump is painful in Pakistan, where workers must put in more than a full day's work, on average, to afford a gallon of gasoline.

 Most Pakistanis opt for cheaper compressed natural gas (CNG), which fuels about 80 percent of the nation's auto fleet.
 Pakistan has about 2.8 million CNG vehicles on the road, the most of any country, according to NGVA Europe, a trade group for natural gas vehicle companies.

 The montado landscape of Portugal produces more than half of the world's cork.
-Careful management of cork oak trees, whose bark is harvested every nine years, allows the trees to survive for hundreds of years.
+Careful management of cork oak trees, whose bark is harvested every nine years, allows them to survive for hundreds of years.

-The gas tax is one of several levies expanded in Portugal since 2001 to protect the environment.
+The gasoline tax is one of several levies expanded in Portugal since 2001 to protect the environment (and by extension, the cork).
 Taxes on vehicles take into account carbon dioxide emissions and engine cylinder capacity and have led to a more efficient fleet on the road.

+Taxes are lower in neighboring Spain, leading some Portuguese drivers to cross the border to fill up.
 Average daily income is $60.
-It takes 14 percent of a day's wages to buy a gallon of gas.
+It takes 12 percent of a day's wages to buy a gallon of gas.